smileyan448/WordCom/README.md

 'results' folder includes all the results of paramter analysis for alpha and beta, the results of replications with mean_variance graphs and confidence intervals for each stochastic algorithm.

-Two main functions are Wordcom and WordCom_s.
+Two main functions are wordcom and wordcom_s.